atomone-hub/genesis/README.md

 The maximum bounds on the auto-adjust inflation parameter will be set at 20%.

-The inflation will target 2/3 of $ATOM1 to be bonded.
+The inflation will target 2/3 of $ATONE to be bonded.

 ### ICS Fee Distribution
 Every ICS zone should be paid for somehow.
 AtomOne owned ICS shards should be